Foodies & Shopaholics

 - Bir and Fud: in Trastevere and not just for pizza.
 Craft beer, unusual pizzas, mouth watering antipasti and dessert.
 Better to reserve a table, as it gets full immediately!

-- Nuovo Mondo: the’s how a pizzeria looked like in Rome until 30 years ago, with paper thin pizza, simple fast services, few good items in the menu that the waiter can tell, cheap price and a noisy “true Roan” atmosphere just next to your elbow!
+- Nuovo Mondo: this is how a pizzeria looked like in Rome until 30 years ago, with paper-thin pizza, simple fast services, few good items in the menu that the waiter can tell by heart, cheap price and a noisy “true Roman” atmosphere just next to your elbow!
 Located in Testaccio, a district to explore if you wish to feel like a local….

-- Dar Poeta: we will never state one as “the best pizzeria in Rome” , but this is a damn good one!
-There’s usually a bit to wait before being seated, but it’s worthwhile.
-Try the delicious “calzone” with ricotta cheese and nutella to end dinner!
+- Dar Poeta: we will never state one as “the best pizzeria in Rome”, but this is a damn good one!
+There’s usually a bit to wait before being seated, but it’s worth the wait.
+Try the delicious calzone with ricotta cheese and nutella to end dinner!
 And afterwards, a walk in Trastevere, of course!

-- La Pratolina: not far from the Vatican, this is a pizzeria where you will be surrounded by more locals than tourist, which is becoming rare in the centre of Rome.
+- La Pratolina: not too far from the Vatican, this is a pizzeria where you will be surrounded by more locals than tourists, which is becoming rare in the centre of Rome.
 Pizza is really good, so it’s always full: remember to reserve your table in advance.
+Only for dinner.

 - Li Rioni: traditional warm atmosphere not far from the Colosseum.